 Latvian Medical and Dental Association (LĀZA in Latvian) was established in Germany in 1947 by recent émigrés.
-There are some 300 active members in the organisation at this time – some 170 in the United States, 30 in Canada and less than 100 in Europe.
-Its purpose has always been to bring together Latvian medical professionals who live outside of Latvia.
+There are some 300 active members in the organisation at this time – in the United States, in Canada and in Europe.
+Its purpose has always been to bring together Latvian medical professionals.
 Since 1997, the organisation has had a bureau in Rīga, and it is responsible for publishing the annual newsletter.

 During its history, the LĀZA has supported doctors with scholarships and awards of various kinds.
 Since the restoration of Latvia’s independence, many of these have gone to students and professionals in Latvia itself.
 Thus the LĀZA represents a bridge between Latvian medical professionals in Latvia and abroad.

 Dear members of LAZA, colleagues and friends!